ooni/probe-cli/internal/enginenetx/DESIGN.md

 2. if we try all these 10 tactics before trying fallback tactics, we would waste lots of time failing before falling back.

-Conversely, a better strategy is to remix tactics as implemented by the [remix.go](remix.go) file:
+Conversely, a better strategy is to "remix" tactics as implemented by the [remix.go](remix.go) file:

 1. we take the first two tactics from the stats;